 The devastation and human toll of Nazi-perpetrated crimes during the Holocaust left most of Poland’s more than 1,200 Jewish pre-WWII cemeteries with no surviving Jewish population to care for them.
 The restitution of Jewish cemeteries on land owned by local municipalities or the national treasury falls under the Jewish communal property joint commission.
 Cemeteries are returned to the local Jewish community if one exists nearby, or to the Union of Jewish Communities in Poland if no local community remains.
 The Union transfers these burial grounds to the Foundation for the Preservation of Jewish Heritage in Poland, a partnership of the Union and the World Jewish Restitution Organization.
 Some Jewish community representatives have argued that Jewish cemeteries are part of Poland’s cultural heritage and that the national government should take over ownership, restoration, and preservation of such sites around the country.
-In December 2017, the national parliament allocated 100 million zloty ($28.7 million) to restore, preserve, and maintain the Warsaw Jewish Cemetery.
+In December 2017, the national parliament allocated 100 million zloty ($28.7 million) to the Cultural Heritage Foundation to subsidize an endowment to restore, preserve, and maintain the Warsaw Jewish Cemetery.

 A 1959 law on cemeteries and burials requires that a religious community give permission before its cemetery area can be used for any other purpose.
 However, conflicts persist over the use of Jewish cemeteries that were nationalized during the Communist era.
 For example, in 2018, an issue arose regarding the commercial utilization of parts of a historic cemetery in Siemiatycze that was no longer listed as a cemetery in current land records.